 - Have significant work experience in cyber security, cyber crime or cyber policy issues.

 - Have good working knowledge of English which may be assessed by qualified English language assessor, OR in the application form and at interview.

 - Have a postgraduate level qualification (or equivalent professional training or experience in a relevant area) at the time of application.

 - Agree to adhere to all relevant guidelines and expectations of the fellowship.

 How to apply?

-Applications for this fellowship will be open between 6 August and 24 September 2018.
+Applications for this fellowship are closed.
 If you are conditionally selected, please familiarise yourself with the placement timeline.